-When you buy new windows, doors or roof lights for your home, you are required to make sure that the replacements comply with current thermal performance standards and Building Regulations.
+When you buy new windows, patio doors or roof lights for your home, you are required to make sure that the replacements comply with current thermal performance standards and Building Regulations.
 This means that you need to get a certificate stating that the windows are compliant.
 This certificate must be issued by a Competent Person scheme, and FENSA is the most common authority for this (Local Authority Building Control representatives can also issue the certificates).

-While there are other options for certification, purchasing a product that bears the FENSA logo and having a FENSA installer do the job is the most convenient option because it means that you don’t have to register the new window or door installation with the local authority yourself.
-This means that it could save you a lot of time, and hundreds of pounds, too.
+While there are other options for certification, purchasing a product that bears the FENSA logo and having a FENSA installer do the job is the most convenient option.
+This is because it means that you don’t have to register the new window or door installation with the local authority yourself.
+This can save you a lot of time, hassle and hundreds of pounds, too.

-There are thousands of companies that have joined the FENSA scheme across England and Wales, and FENSA re-assesses their installers on a regular basis to ensure that they are always working to a high standard.
+There are thousands of companies that have joined the FENSA scheme across England and Wales.
+FENSA re-assesses their installers on a regular basis to ensure that they are always working to a high standard.
 If you choose a FENSA-approved installer to fit new windows for you, then after the job is done you have the option to rate the installers via a feedback form – that feedback is taken into account as a part of the assessment process, so you can be confident that any installer you hire has had consistently good feedback.